-If a schema name is included, then the type is created in the specified schema, otherwise it is created in the current schema.
+In the CREATE TYPE command, if a schema name is included, then the type is created in the specified schema, otherwise it is created in the current schema.
 The name of the new type must not match any existing type in the same schema unless the intent is to update the definition of an existing type, in which case use CREATE OR REPLACE TYPE.